patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/design-guidelines/patterns/actions/actions.md

 ### Deletion
 When users can delete data objects, items, or similar resources via the UI, follow these practices to ensure that they understand the purpose and consequences of deleting something.

+Deleting is different from removing.
+- **“Delete”** refers to the destruction of information (for example, deleting a group, system, or a role.)
+The trash icon symbolizes deletion.

+- **“Remove”** refers to removing the content/system from a particular view, without the destruction of information (for example, removing something from a group or removing a user.)
+The solid minus-circle icon symbolizes removal.

+Deletion is typically initiated via buttons or menu items.
+When using a button trigger, apply secondary button styling.
+When using a menu item trigger (like within an options/kebab menu), apply default text styling.
+You should not use red danger styling for deletion buttons or menu items because they will both launch confirmation modals before completing the deletion.
+Guidance for these modals is included in the following sections.
 #### Irreversible deletion

-When deleting a resource is irreversible, there is a high risk that users will lose highly important information or data.
+When resource deletion is irreversible, there is a high risk that users will lose highly important information or data.
 It is necessary to ensure that users understand the impact of this action.
 Whether a resource is critical or non-critical, you should follow the same pattern.

 To communicate that deletion will be permanent, use a confirmation dialog with the following features: